Finding trouble is inevitable in golf, but round-ruining scores don't have to be.

 If you play golf, you know that finding yourself in trouble is pretty much inevitable at some point during the round.
 The key is to take steps to minimize the damage to your score.
 How?
 I’ve developed a surefire plan to help you stay calm and avoid those big numbers:

--Pick a spot
+-Scan -Plan -Pick a spot -Hit the spot

 If it sounds simple, that’s because it is!
 Here’s how to put the plan into action.